twhite444/ANDIE/README.md

 ## How our code was tested (in general, not a multi-page exhaustive list).
 Uploaded an image to the program and compared the results of running the functions to the correct outcome that was in the lab book.
 All actions correctly manipulated the image, so we tested a couple of images and no unexpected outcomes came about.

-Built Gradle and created JUnit Testing but not extensively used for testing other than running the program through Gradle to be quicker.
+Built Gradle and created JUnit Testing for most filters.

-We did use Junit testing for transformation actions such as rotating and flipping.
-However, Junit testing was difficult for filters so resorted to manually checking through GUI.
-In the next deliverables we will look to add at least Junit testing for colour changes as that will be easier to implement.

 ## A list of any known issues or bugs.